 Social Inequality, Feminist Theory, Qualitative Methods, Emotions, Volunteerism

-Froyum, Carissa M. forthcoming.
+Froyum, Carissa M. 2013.
 “Dealing with Emotions in the Classroom.” in Teaching Race in Contemporary America, edited by Kristin Haltinner, Ronald Aminzade, and David N. Pellow.
 Springer.
-Expected publication: 2013.

 Froyum, Carissa M. 2012.
 “Leaving the Street Alone: Contesting Street Manhood as a Gender Project.”
 Journal of Gender Studies 22(1): 38-53.

 Froyum, Carissa M. 2012. “‘For the Betterment of Kids Who Look Like Me’: Professional Emotional Labour as a Racial Project.”
 Ethnic and Racial Studies 36(6): 1070-1089.

 Froyum, Carissa M. and Marybeth Stalp.
 2012.
 “Introduction to Special Issue: Constructing a Color Line in the Twenty-First Century.”
 Journal of Contemporary Ethnography.
 4(1):3-6.

 Froyum, Carissa M. 2011.
 Invited book review of Growing Up in America: The Power of Race in the Lives of Teens.
 Contemporary Sociology: A Journal of Reviews 40: 292-294.